Khojak Tunnel

 The Khojak Tunnel (Khojak Sarang), is a 3.91 km railway tunnel in the Toba Achakzai range in the Qilla Abdullah District of Balochistan province, Pakistan.
-It is located 1945 m above sea level.
-The tunnel was constructed in 1891 under the Khojak Pass, and was featured on the old Five Rupee banknote.
+It is located 1945 m above sea level under the Khojak Pass.

+The tunnel was completed in 1891 by the British Raj.
+It was part of the Rohri–Chaman Line, which opened in 1879 through the North-West Frontier Province.
 The tunnel is one of the longest tunnels in South Asia, and was the longest in Pakistan until superseded by the 8.75 km Lowari Tunnel in 2018.
+Its civil engineering stature resulted in it being featured on a post-Independence Pakistani Five Rupee banknote.

 History

-The tunnel was constructed in 1891 under the Khojak Pass and remains one of the longest tunnels in South Asia, and the second longest in Pakistan, having been surpassed in length by the Lowari Pass in 2018.
+The tunnel was built by the British under the Khojak Pass.
+Construction took three years to complete; it opened to regular rail services in 1891.
+The civil engineering is so precise, the tunnel is straight enough that reflected light from a mirror at one end can be seen 2.5 mi at the other portal.
+It remains one of the longest tunnels in South Asia, and the second longest in Pakistan, having been surpassed in length by the Lowari Pass in 2018.

-It was featured on the old Rs.
-5 banknote.

-It was constructed in 3 years and it is so straight that a mirror can be used to reflect light at one end which is visible from the other.

-The major railway line track laying and labor contractor was Waja Durra Khan Gorgigh Baloch from Karachi who originally migrated from Baho Kalat in early1800s and in his teen age year got his first contract when British were working on Karachi Port.
-Later on he was awarded various railway contracts from Balochistan to Assam, Banglor and later Rangoon Burma, after his death his son took charge and British awarded his son Waja Fakir Muhammad Durra Khan the status of honorary judge in Karachi city court and after his death a road named after him from Badshahi road to 8 chowk Lyari.
+The track laying and labor contractor was Waja Durra Khan Gorgigh Baloch from Karachi whose family originally migrated from Bahu Kalat (now inside Iran) in the early 1800s.
+In his teens he got his first contract from the British while working on Karachi Port.
+Later on he was awarded various railway contracts from Balochistan to Assam, Bangalore and later Rangoon, Burma.
+After his death his son took charge of the business.
+The British awarded this son, Waja Fakir Muhammad Durra Khan, the status of honorary judge in Karachi city court.
+When he died, the British named a road from Badshahi road to 8 chowk Lyari in his honor.